Abruptly fired, city's former police chief considers legal action

 Vaughn wasn’t the only one saying the mayor has gone too far.

-Southport City Council Member Joseph Haley said, “I’ve seen some overreaches in the last few years, which were troubling.
+Southport City Council Member Joseph Haley, a Republican, said, “I’ve seen some overreaches in the last few years, which were troubling.
 Yes, I’m disappointed because Tom Vaughn and our police department is top-notch, and I’ve spent countless hours with them.”

 Southport is a city of about 2,000 residents on the south side of Marion County.